Abarim Publications' online Biblical Greek Dictionary

 - The noun ερμηνεια (hermeneia), meaning interpretation or explanation (1 Corinthians 14:26).

-- Together with the preposition μετα (meta), meaning with or among: the verb μεθερμηνευω (methermeneuo), meaning to translate or interpret (Matthew 1:23, Mark 5:41, John 1:41).
+- Together with the preposition μετα (meta), meaning with or among: the verb μεθερμηνευω (methermeneuo), meaning to be with translation or interpretation (Matthew 1:23, Mark 5:41, John 1:41).